gjlondon/definitive_guide_to_django_deployment/README.md

     cd ..

-Make sure to add "gunicorn" and "djcelery" to your installed apps.
+Make sure to add "djcelery" to your installed apps.

 Now we're going to use Fabric to tell Chef to bootstrap first out database and then our webserver.
 Do: